nadavnavot/nadavnavot/README.md

-# Full-Stack Developer Specializing in Frontend
+# Fullstack Developer Specializing in Frontend

 ## 💡 About me